app-vitals/app-vitals-mcp/README.md

 # App Vitals MCP

-A collection of MCP servers built with FastMCP for monitoring application vitals and productivity metrics.
+A collection of MCP servers built with FastMCP.

 ## Servers